Azzeccagarbugli/tgtg_client/README.md

 await client.login();
 ```

-After that you use the `login` method you will receive a mail from **Too Good To Go** that you need to confirm to start using the client.
+After that you have used the `login` method you will receive a mail from **Too Good To Go** that you need to confirm to start using the client.

 ## Items